-AP Physics C: Mechanics is a calculus-based Physics course.
-It is designed to prepare students for the AP Physics C: Mechanics Exam.
-The Physics C: Mechanics course is equivalent to a one-semester, calculus-based, college-level physics course and is especially appropriate for students planning to specialize or major in engineering or one of the physical sciences.
-The course explores topics such as kinematics; Newton's laws of motion; work, energy and power; systems of particles and linear momentum; circular motion and rotation; and oscillations and gravitation.
+AP Physics C: E & M Exam.
+The Physics C: E & M course is equivalent to a one-semester, calculus based, college-level physics course and is especially appropriate for students planning to major in engineering or one of the physical sciences.
+The course explores topics of Electrostatics.
+Current Electricity, and Electromagnetism.
 Introductory differential and integral calculus are used throughout the course.

-The courses listed below may be used to fulfill a student's fourth credit in mathematics and science:
+The courses listed below may be used to fulfill a student's fourth credit in mathematics and science.

-- 10013G1000 Computer Science Essentials PLTW - 10016G1000 Cybersecurity PLTW (Prerequisite: Computer Science Essentials) - 10019E1000 Computer Science Principles, AP - 10157E1000 Computer Science A, AP (teacher recommendation required)
+- 10152G1001 Programming Foundations - 10019E1000 Computer Science Principles, AP

+10157E1000 Computer Science A, AP (teacher recommendation required)

-PLTW-Computer Science Essentials (03166E1000) Fee required Prerequisite: None
+Programming Foundations (10152G1001) Fee required Prerequisite: None

-1 math, or 1 science, or 1 elective credit Grades 11-12
+1 math, or 1 science, or 1 elective or core credit Grades 9-12